Seiya Suzuki Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.61 team ERA that ranks 20th across all MLB pitching staffs.
+- The Nationals pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Nationals rank 17th in baseball in home runs allowed (33 total, 1.2 per game).
+- The Nationals have the 17th-ranked team ERA among all league pitching staffs (4.48).

-- Williams (1-1) gets the starting nod for the Nationals in his sixth start of the season.
-He's put together a 4.10 ERA in 26 1/3 innings pitched, with 17 strikeouts.
+- Nationals pitchers combine to rank 16th in baseball in home runs given up (34 total, 1.2 per game).

-- The righty last appeared on Thursday against the New York Mets, when he went five innings, allowing four earned runs while giving up nine hits.
+- Irvin will take the mound to start for the Nationals, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.